• Link to X

 To identify the correct specification for your green a soil analysis might be necessary.

 After 10 years at Genotin Terrace Bush Hill Bowls moved to Lincoln Road in March 2023.
-The distance between the two locations is small – maybe a mile and half by car, or 800 yards as the crow flies.
+We stayed there just over a year and then found our current (wonderful) shop in Bury Street West.
+The distance between the three locations is small – maybe a mile and half by car, or 800 yards as the crow flies.

 Genotin to Lincoln